CIS700-Procedural-Graphics/Project3-LSystems/README.md

 - The next node in the linked list
 - The previous node in the linked list
-- The grammar symbol at theis point in the overal string
+- The grammar symbol at this point in the overal string

 We also recommend that you write the following functions to interact with your linked list: